 This program leads to a PhD in Teaching and Learning, Policy and Leadership with a specialization in Minority and Urban Education.
 The Minority and Urban Education specialization is designed to provide doctoral students with a broad base of knowledge about the education of disadvantaged populations, including students, families, and communities, particularly in urban areas.
 Courses address issues such as the social and political contexts of urban schools, practices and policies that govern urban schooling, and the education of ethnic, racial, cultural, and linguistic minorities in all settings.
 To that end, the specialization provides an explicit focus on the broad scope of issues confronting minority students in urban and other contexts.
 The field of Minority and Urban Education necessarily incorporates perspectives from a variety of fields such as sociology, urban planning, history, political science, education policy and leadership, as well as science, mathematics, and literacy.
 As such, students are encouraged to develop a program of study that includes courses in related areas.
 Students are prepared to work as university professors, researchers, education leaders, curriculum specialists, researchers and teacher educators in schools and in urban school districts with large disadvantaged minority populations.

 For information on graduate admission please click here.
 Select an area of interest from the various offerings in the College of Education to determine the admission requirements and deadlines.
 If you are unsure of your area of interest you may request information by submitting an Inquiry Form.
+We accept both full-time and part-time doctoral students.

 Applicants who wish to apply to the Ph.D. program with specialization in the Minority and Urban Education select Teaching and Learning, Policy and Leadership (TLPL) as their “Intended Program of Study”.